Recessed Lighting Design

 Do You Need A Remodeling Company to Install Recessed Lighting?

 While it is possible for a dedicated and experienced DIYer to install recessed lighting, this is not a simple task.
-It will involve changing aspects of your ceiling, performing high level wiring, and reconstructing your ceiling once the install is done.
+It will involve changing aspects of your ceiling, performing high-level wiring, and reconstructing your ceiling once the installation is done.
 We may be biased, but we think that if you want your San Diego home to look its best, then you should consider hiring an experienced and detail-oriented professional to install your recessed lighting.
 A remodeling and design agency like Kaminskiy can help you choose the right location, size, and trim for your recessed lighting and install it just right to add light and beauty to your home.

 Call us today to schedule a lighting or remodeling consultation.